r0gue-io/pop-cli/crates/pop-parachains/README.md

 ```

 ## Acknowledgements
-`pop-parachains` would not be possible without this awesome crate: [zombienet-sdk](https://github.com/paritytech/zombienet-sdk).
+`pop-parachains` would not be possible without the awesome crate: [zombienet-sdk](https://github.com/paritytech/zombienet-sdk).